 The physician will typically prescribe oral or topical antibiotics or both.

-- Topical: Topical antibiotic treatment is with a medication called mupirocin (Bactroban).
+- Topical: Topical antibiotic treatment is with a prescription-strength medication called mupirocin (Bactroban).

 Must Read Articles Related to Impetigo

 Methicillin-resistant Staphylococcus aureus is an infection that shows resistance to many antibiotics.
 Symptoms and signs include pus production and itching in ...learn more >>

 Skin rashes in children may be categorized as bacterial, viral, life-threatening, fungal, and parasitic rashes.
 Oftentimes, the associated symptoms help establi...learn more >>

 Staphylococcus is a type of bacteria that causes infection (often called a "Staph infection").
 Staphylococcus can cause infections in almost any organ system in...learn more >>